tuxedocurly/wledger/README.md

-# WLEDger - Your Inventory, Illuminated
+# WLEDger - The Inventory System That Finds Your Parts For You

 A fast, lightweight, and robust inventory "ledger" for electronic parts.
 Powered by WLED, Go, SQLite, and htmx.